AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 The {api:anychart.charts.TreeMap#hintDepth}hintDepth(){api} method sets the depth of hints – lines indicating the elements of hidden levels.

-The elements shown with this method are not interactive, and [hidden parent elements are not visualized].
-The default value is 0, which means that hints are disabled.
+The elements shown with this method are not interactive; the default value is 0, which means that hints are disabled.
 To set the opacity of hints, use {api:anychart.charts.TreeMap#hintOpacity}hintOpacity(){api}.

 The following sample demonstrates how to configure the depth of levels shown and the depth and opacity of hints: